Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

-\stitle{Validation on Classification} Having provided the visual validation results, we next validate our distrust measures on classification tasks.
-In this regard, using {\it SYN} data set, we first computed the distrust measures for all the query points in the uniform sample and bucketized the points with respect to their distrust values in ranges of length 0.1.
-We repeated this for both SDT and WDT measures.
-Next, using a classification model that we trained on the (training) data set, we predict the target variable for the points in each range of distrust measure.
-The the values corresponding to accuracy/error measures of the classifier over each bucket of distrust values are provided in Figure \ref{fig:exp-class-bar-syn-sdt} and \ref{fig:exp-class-bar-syn-wdt} for SDT and WDT respectively.
-As the distrust values increase, the accuracy of the model drops while the FNR and FPR rise, and therefore, the model fails to capture the ground truth for the points that fall into untrustworthy regions in the data set.
+\stitle{Validation on Classification} Having provided the visual validation results, we next validate our \ru measures on classification tasks.
+In this regard, using {\it SYN} data set, we first computed the \ru measures for all the query points in the uniform sample and bucketized the points w.r.t. their \ru values in ranges of length 0.1.
+We repeated this for both \sru and \wru measures.
+Next, using a classification model that we trained on the (training) data set, we predict the target variable for the points in each range of \ru measure.
+The values corresponding to the accuracy/error of the classifier over each bucket of \ru values are provided in Figure \ref{fig:exp-class-bar-syn-sdt} and \ref{fig:exp-class-bar-syn-wdt} for \sru and \wru respectively.
+As the \ru values increase, the accuracy of the model drops while the FNR and FPR rise, and therefore, the model fails to capture the ground truth for the points that fall into untrustworthy regions in the data set.

-To also perform the experiments on a real-world data set, we next used the {\it DCC} data set with a similar procedure.
+To also perform the experiments on a real-world data set, we used the {\it DCC} data set with a similar procedure.
 The results are shown in Figure \ref{fig:exp-class-bar-real-sdt} and \ref{fig:exp-class-bar-real-wdt} and they follow the same course as the previous experiment.
 We repeated the experiments with five classification algorithms including, Logistic Regression (LR), K-Nearest-Neighbor ($k$-NN), Neural Networks (NN), Random Forest (RF), and SVM.
 All the classifiers underwent a hyperparameter tuning procedure to achieve optimal prediction correctness.
-We confirm that we obtained similar results in all cases and that all models failed to predict satisfactorily for query points that have a high distrust value.
+We confirm that we obtained similar results in all cases and that all models failed to predict satisfactorily for query points that have a high \ru value.
 Hence, we provide the results for the NN model, the more advanced and powerful model.
 Depending on the results of the classification, we chose the most appropriate accuracy/error measures that indicated the behavior of the model.
 For example, if the results were dominated by TPs and TNs, accuracy is the measure that best describes the model, otherwise, F1 might be a better choice.
 Depending on the number of FPs and FNs and the balance between them, the same rule applies to FPR and FNR measures.